dpriskorn/WikidataTopicCurator/README.md

 Results page

 ## Features
-Based on a given topic QID it fetches articles matching the label, aliases or a custom user-provided term of that QID that is currently missing the main subject property.

-After the user has approved the matches they can be sent to quickstatements for batch upload.

-* Multi-term support
-* Populating terms from label and aliases
-* User defined terms
-* Excluding items with a certain term (via CirrusSearch affix, see below)
-* Support batch upload by sending the matches to QuickStatement
+See the documentation.

 ## Documentation
 https://www.wikidata.org/wiki/Wikidata:Tools/Wikidata_Topic_Curator

-## Todo
+## Participating
 See the issues in Github.
-Feel free to open a new one!
+Feel free to open a new one or send a pull request. :)

 ## License
 AGPLv3+